nx-lr/protea/readme.md

 A sequence of alphanumeric characters, with no additional non-alphanumeric characters, is a single token.
 White-space must be used to separate two such tokens in a program.
 The same thing goes for operators.

-### Source code reproesentation
+### Source code representation

-Source code is Unicode text encoded in UTF-8.
-Other encodings are not supported.
-Any of the standard platform line termination sequences can be used.
-All of these forms can be used equally, regardless of the platform.
+Trinity only encodes text in UTF-8; other encodings are not supported.

 ### Comments

-Comments start anywhere outside a string or character literal with two slashes.
-A comment piece starts with # and runs until the end of the line.
+Comments start anywhere outside a string or character literal with two slashes, and runs until the end of the line.
 The end of line characters belong to the piece.

 If the next line only consists of a comment piece with no other tokens between it and the preceding one, it does not start a new comment: